-(2) 87,537,159 are indirectly held by LRC-AUN, LP, which is a limited partnership formed under the laws of the Province of Ontario, and is in the principal business of investing in companies in the mining sector.
+(2) Of the 88,065,159 shares held by Mr. Kaplan, 528,000 are held directly and 87,537,159 are indirectly held by LRC-AUN, LP, which is a limited partnership formed under the laws of the Province of Ontario, and is in the principal business of investing in companies in the mining sector.
 David Kaplan and Elliot Rothstein, both directors of the Company, are the founding partners of Lascaux Resource Capital Partners LLC, the manager of LRC-AUN, LP.